Lazy-Day-Tech/TapTrack-User-Reference/docs/Changelog/Beta-1.5.5.md

 # Beta-1.5.5
-This release focuses on the new feature set of manual individual raft check-in/check-out as an additional redundant option
+This release introduces a new feature for manual individual raft check-in/check-out as an additional redundancy option.

 ## What's New:
-- Added the ability to check rafts in/out using manual raft number input
+- Added manual raft number input for check-in/check-out
-    - Will resolve raft numbers to associated `NFC UUID`
+    - Resolves raft numbers to their associated `NFC UUID`
-    - Allows for bypass of raft resolution, allowing users to enter raft numbers if there is a problem with the `RaftMap` table
+    - Allows users to bypass raft resolution by entering raft numbers directly if issues occur with the `RaftMap` table
-    - Automatically requests user verification for discrepancies with raft numbers
+    - Prompts user verification for raft number discrepancies
-    - Accounts for unresolvable raft records in Check-In/Check-Out counters
+    - Handles unresolvable raft records in Check-In/Check-Out counters
-    - Reworked counter logic in BookingRecordView to support both modes
+    - Updated counter logic in BookingRecordView to support both manual and automatic modes
-    - Updated BookingRecordView UI
+    - Enhanced BookingRecordView UI
+- Fixed a bug preventing step back functionality in new repair record creation
+- Improved username fetching with backend data security